 Tips & Tricks

-For Talent: Important Questions to Ask The Client
+For Talent: Important Key Questions to Ask The Client

 Communication in any relationship is the key to a positive outcome and the foundation on which trust is built.
 This goes for your next voiceover project too!
-New clients can evolve into long term relationships when everyone feels heard, valued and served.
+New clients can evolve into long-term relationships when everyone feels heard, valued, and served.
 The most important thing is to establish clear communication from the beginning.
-It prevents confusion and saves a lot of time and money for all parties involved.
+Understanding these key questions prevents confusion and saves a lot of time and money for all parties involved.

 What are the best questions to ask a client at the start of a project?